Helambu Circuit Trek

 The Helambu Sherpa valley trekking trail takes us through the National Park of Shivapuri Watershed and Wildlife Reserve, which inhabits a paradise of flora, including exotic orchids, and a myriad of wildlife and birds.
 You will trek to villages with spectacular panoramic views including Ganesh Himal Massif, Langtang Himal, Rolwaling Range and distant views of peaks in the Everest region.
-With diverse range of brilliant green valley’s misty rhododendron forests and distant horizons of snowy peaks, Helambu is the ideal short trek.
+With the diverse range of brilliant green valley’s misty rhododendron forests and distant horizons of snowy peaks, Helambu is the ideal short trek.
 Helambu region lies to the north of Kathmandu and offers the nearest experience of Sherpa culture without having to go to Everest region.
-This Helambu circuit- Sherpa valley expedition is an easy and enjoyable trip for the trekkers who wish to experience adventure and closeness to the Himalayan trail without going at high altitude.
+This Helambu circuit- Sherpa Valley expedition is an easy and enjoyable trip for the trekkers who wish to experience adventure and closeness to the Himalayan trail without going at high altitude.
 Some of the main attractions of this region include: exquisite gompas enshrining statues of Guru Rinpoche, Sakyamuni, and Chenresig (Avalokitesvara).